zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SEVEN.md

 had finished, he was one of those who clapped loudest.

 "Ah, music," he said, wiping his eyes.
 "A magic beyond all we do here!
 And now, bedtime.
 Off you trot!"

 The Gryffindor first years followed Percy through the chattering crowds, out of the Great Hall, and up the marble staircase.
 Harry's legs were like lead again, but only because he was so tired and full of food.
-He was too sleepy even to be surprised that the people in the portraits along the corridors whispered and pointed as they passed, or that twice Percy led them through doorways hidden behind sliding panels and hanging tapestries.
+He was too sleepy even to be surprised that the people in the ==portrait==s along the corridors whispered and pointed as they passed, or that twice Percy led them through doorways hidden behind sliding panels and hanging ==tapestries==.
 They climbed more staircases, yawning and dragging their feet, and Harry was just wondering how much farther they had to go when they came to a sudden halt.

 A bundle of walking sticks was floating in midair ahead of them, and as Percy took a step toward them they started throwing themselves at him.